CrustyNoodle/DataScienceCoursera/GettingAndCleaningData/Assignment/Readme.md

 + Uses nested for loops to pull out and sumarise the clean data to form the tidy data set,
 + Writes the tidy data set to a text file *tidyData.txt* with headers included (note: read this back in to R using read.table with header=TRUE).

+### Apologies
+To complete the last part of the questions, I used nested for loops as opposed to using R's data manipulation functions.
+This method is slower but it is easier to follow.
+The decision to use this approach was justified by the small data set that is able to be processed in reasonable time.